MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OBJECTID-Function--Page-.md

 manager: edupont
 ---
 # OBJECTID Function (Page)
-Returns a string in the "Page xxx" format, where xxx is the name or ID of the application object.
+Returns a string in the "Page xxx" format, where xxx is the caption or ID of the application object.

 ## Syntax